Gophers athletic department faces major financial decisions with loss of fall sports

 Regent Randy Simonson said further salary cuts should be considered but noted that "cutting $100,000 here or $50,000 there is a long ways from $75 million."

 The athletics department should not rule out cutting sports programs, either, Simonson said.
-He added that he would like to see a breakdown of how much each of the U’s 25 sports programs costs, how much revenue they bring in and how much student participation they draw.
+He would like to see a breakdown of how much each of the U's 25 sports programs costs, how much revenue they bring in and how much student participation they draw.

 Regent Darrin Rosha also said program cuts could be on the table.
 What he would not support, he said, is pulling from the U's reserves or general fund to cover losses from athletics.